xXLauch96Xxataolde/eprAufgabe3/README.md

 - es muss jeder jede codezeile kenne
 - roll_cheating_dice
-ok complete game loop, to only exit with exit method
-- whats with the 3 seconds thing
+ok complete game loop, to only exit with exit method ok whats with the 3 seconds thing
 - what about test cases
 ok overhauled menue
 - maybe patch the prints and outputs, to funny???